Updated August 6, 2020 at 1 p.m. PST.

-To protect the health of our patients and visitors, Palomar Health is enforcing a NO PATIENT VISITORS restriction until further notice.
-This is unfortunate but necessary to ensure your loved one’s safety.
-There are some exceptions to this rule such as: child patients may be accompanied by one adult, one support person will be allowed during child birth, end of life patients may receive visitors on a case by case basis and patients with mental disabilities (meeting criteria) may have a support person under certain circumstances.
+To protect the health of our patients and visitors, Palomar Health is enforcing a NO VISITORS restriction until further notice.
+There are some exceptions to this rule, such as child patients can be accompanied by one adult, one support person will be allowed during child birth, end-of-life patients can receive visitors on a case-by-case basis and patients with mental disabilities (meeting criteria) can have a support person under certain circumstances.
 Please call and speak with the patient’s care team before coming to the hospital.
 You must receive prior permission to enter the hospital.
 Please do not show up unannounced.

-The patient’s charge nurse maintains the iPads and instructions for use.
 The iPads are Wi-Fi enabled and equipped with Apple FaceTime and Google Duo.
 The call must be initiated from the patient’s room on the iPad as an outgoing call; the loved one can only receive the call.
 Loved ones must have an internet-connected device with either FaceTime or Google Duo installed to accept the call.
 This can be a phone, tablet or computer.
 If the patient and loved one both have access to their own personal internet-connected device, they are welcome to initiate a virtual visit at any time.

 If you have any questions, please ask to speak with the charge nurse in the unit where the patient is staying.

 No. None of the Palomar Health facilities offer free COVID-19 tests.
 At this time, Palomar Health is only testing patients with symptoms and others who meet certain criteria.
 To find a COVID-19 testing center near you, visit https://testing.covid19.ca.gov/